 Each emirate maintains a local police force, which is officially a branch of the federal Ministry of Interior.
 The Dubai Police is claimed to be "the most forward thinking and progressive Arab police force today".

+This is significantly more permissive than international law.
 It is not known if internal regulations governing police use of force and firearms are compliant with international law and standards.

 There is no independent civilian police oversight body at federal level.

 In 2017, the United Nations Office on Drugs and Crime (UNODC) organized a regional training workshop in Abu Dhabi on the "Conduct of Law Enforcement Officials in Maintaining Order and Responding to Crime in the Middle East and North African (MENA) Countries".

 In its national report for its 2018 Universal Periodic Review under the United Nations Human Rights Council, the UAE stated that: "Pursuant to Ministerial Decision No. 654 of 2005, a police code of conduct and ethics was issued for personnel of the Ministry of the Interior.
 A policy on the use of force in the Ministry of the Interior has also been adopted...."